frosty6742/frozen-slimes-v2/README.md

 BMI Specific Instructions:
-- [ ] Use this online [firmware flasher](https://slimevr-firmware.bscotch.ca/) with this fork "0forks/v3dev".
+- [ ] Use this online [firmware flasher](https://slimevr-firmware.bscotch.ca/) with the latest version of main.

 - [ ] Orientation: